jac-uk/digital-platform/README.md

 ## Database

-See [database/firestore.rules](database/firestore.rules) for our current rules.
+See [database/firestore.rules](database/firestore.rules) for our Firestore database rules.

+See [database/realtime.rules.json](database/realtime.rules.json) for our Realtime Database rules.

 See [database/firestore.indexes.json](database/firestore.indexes.json) for our current indexes.